Hitler Diaries: Acquisition

 On 17 February 1981 Kujau flew to Stuttgart and gave Heidemann the three recently prepared diaries, for which Heidemann gave him 35,000 DMs.
-This was a great deal less than the 120,000 DMs to 40,000 DMs per diary—promised to Kujau in the first meeting, from which Heidemann would also claim a 10% commission; the reduction in funds was explained by a need to get an "expert opinion" on the authenticity of the diaries, and the balance was later paid.
+This was a great deal less than the 120,000 DMs – 40,000 DMs per diary – promised to Kujau in the first meeting, from which Heidemann would also claim a 10% commission; the reduction in funds was explained by a need to get an "expert opinion" on the authenticity of the diaries, and the balance was later paid.
 The following day the reporter delivered the diaries to Gruner + Jahr.
 In the subsequent meeting with Walde, Hensmann, Sorge and Fischer, Heidemann and Walde again insisted on secrecy about the project, to ensure their acquisition of all the diaries—it was agreed that not even the editors of Stern should be told of the discovery.
 More importantly, according to Harris, it was decided that they should not have the material examined by a forensic scientist or historian until every diary had been obtained.
-Fischer committed the company to the future purchases by immediately allocating one million DM to the project.
+Fischer committed the company to the future purchases by immediately allocating one million DMs to the project.
 The company also set up a dedicated unit to deal with the diaries in an annex to the main Gruner + Jahr offices.
 It was headed by Walde, and consisted of an assistant, two secretaries and Heidemann.
 On receipt of the diaries they were photocopied and transcribed from the gothic script into modern German.
 Heidemann also entered into a private contract with Gruner + Jahr, which was kept secret from the company's legal and personnel departments.
 It contained a deal for him to publish books through the company at a generous royalty rate, and agreed that ten years after publication the original diaries would be given to Heidemann for research purposes, to be handed on to the West German government on his death.
 He was also to be given a bonus of 300,000 DMs for recovering the first eight diaries.

 The delivery of the diaries continued, although there were tensions between Heidemann and Kujau, partly owing to the journalist's "domineering personality and duplicity".
 Because of the nature of the transactions there were no receipts provided by Heidemann to Gruner + Jahr, and the business was conducted by the company on the basis of trust.
 By the end of February 1981, 680,000 DMs had been paid for the diaries, only around half of which was received by Kujau.
 Heidemann had pocketed the rest, defrauding both his employer and the forger in the process.